Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

 We first analyze the system in the absence of gain saturation and with balanced gain/loss $\gamma_A = \gamma_B = \gamma$.
-The lattice is $\mathcal{PT}$ symmetric \cite{El-Ganainy2017}, where $\mathcal{P}$ is a reflection around the vertical axis as indicated in Fig.~\ref{fig:schematic_latt}(a), and $\mathcal{T}$ is the complex conjugation operation.
-Fig.~\ref{fig:schematic_latt}(b) plots the eigenvalue spectrum against the gain/loss parameter $\gamma$ for $\delta = 0.6$.
-At $\gamma = 0$, there are six eigenstates (in two sub-bands) near $E = 0$, which are the six HOTI corner states; there is some hybridization-induced splitting due to the finite separation between different corners.
-As $|\gamma|$ is increased, the corner states successively undergo $\mathcal{PT}$ breaking \cite{Schomerus2013, Longhi2017, feng2017, El-Ganainy2017}: the eigenvalues coalesce at $\mathrm{Re}[E] = 0$ and then become purely imaginary, as shown in the right panel of Fig.~\ref{fig:spect_latt}(b).
-The two ``inner'' branches, each two-fold degnerate and labelled II, break $\mathcal{PT}$ first; the non-degenerate ``outer'' branches, labelled I, break $\mathcal{PT}$ at a larger value of $|\gamma|$.
+The lattice is $\mathcal{PT}$ symmetric \cite{El-Ganainy2017}, where $\mathcal{P}$ is a reflection around the vertical axis as indicated in Fig.~\ref{fig:schematic_latt}(a), and $\mathcal{T}$ is complex conjugation.
+Fig.~\ref{fig:schematic_latt}(b) plots the eigenvalue spectrum versus $\gamma$ for $\delta = 0.6$.
+At $\gamma = 0$, there are six eigenstates in two sub-bands near $E = 0$, which are the six HOTI corner states; there is some hybridization-induced splitting due to the finite separation between corners.
+As $|\gamma|$ is increased, the corner states successively undergo $\mathcal{PT}$ breaking \cite{Schomerus2013, Longhi2017, feng2017, El-Ganainy2017}: the eigenvalues coalesce at $\mathrm{Re}[E] = 0$ and become imaginary, as shown in the right panel of Fig.~\ref{fig:schematic_latt}(b).
+The two-fold degenerate branches labelled II break $\mathcal{PT}$ first; the non-degenerate outer branches labelled I break $\mathcal{PT}$ for larger $|\gamma|$.

-Notably, the lattice's other eigenstates (i.e., bulk and edge states) have unbroken $\mathcal{PT}$ symmetry over the range of $\gamma$ shown here, and their eigenvalues are real.
+Notably, the lattice's other eigenstates (i.e., bulk and edge states) have unbroken $\mathcal{PT}$ symmetry over the entire range of $\gamma$ shown here, and their eigenvalues are real.
 In other words, \textit{the corner states undergo $\mathcal{PT}$ breaking first}.
 In the lasing model to be discussed below, this is the key to producing laser modes from the topological corner states.
-For much larger $|\gamma|$, the other eigenstates eventually undergo $\mathcal{PT}$ breaking, acquiring complex eigenvalues.
+For much larger $|\gamma|$, the other eigenstates eventually break $\mathcal{PT}$ and acquire complex eigenvalues.
 Fig.~\ref{fig:spect_latt}(a) shows the phase diagram for the number of non-real eigenvalues versus $\gamma$ and $\delta$.
 The $\mathcal{PT}$ breaking of the corner states depends not only on $\gamma$, but also on the effective coupling between the corners, which is determined by both $\delta$ and the system size.
 In the infinite lattice limit where the corners do not couple, the $\mathcal{PT}$-breaking transition is thresholdless \cite{LiGe2014,SM}.